SalomePlatform/adao/doc/en/intro.rst

 ================================================================================

-The aim of the ADAO module is **to help using data assimilation or optimization methodology in conjunction with other modules or simulation codes in Python** [Python]_ **or SALOME context** [Salome]_.
+The aim of the ADAO module is **to help using data assimilation or optimization methodology, in conjunction with other modules or simulation codes, in Python** [Python]_ **or SALOME context** [Salome]_.
 The ADAO module provides a simple interface to some standard algorithms of data assimilation or optimization, as well as test or verification ones.
 It allows integration of their use in a